LevinHornischer/AxiomaticDeepVoting/README.md

 # AxiomaticDeepVoting

-The source code for the paper "Learning How to Vote With Principles" by Levin Hornischer and Zoi Terzopoulou.
+Here we will eventually make available the source code for the experiments reported in the paper "Learning How to Vote With Principles" by Levin Hornischer and Zoi Terzopoulou.